Kudzu: Food

-The flowers are used to make a jelly that tastes similar to grape jelly.
-Roots, flowers, and leaves of kudzu show antioxidant activity that suggests food uses.
-Nearby bee colonies may forage on kudzu nectar during droughts as a last resort, producing a low-viscosity red or purple honey that tastes of grape jelly or bubblegum.
+The flowers are used to make a jelly that tastes similar to grape jelly.It's possible that nearby bee colonies may forage on a variety of blue flowers, including kudzu, during droughts as a last resort, producing a low-viscosity red or purple honey that tastes of grape jelly or bubblegum.
+However, research discredits the kudzu hypothesis in favor of other nectar sources, such as muscadine and sourwood.